conversion pixel

 Is LPN a Higher Accreditation Than RN?

-No, LPNs are one step lower than RNs, and, most often, the first step for LPNs when furthering their careers is to advance to RN accreditation via bridge educational paths, such as our LPN-to-ASN Program.
+No, LPNs are one step below RNs, and most often the first step for LPNs to further their careers is to advance to RN accreditation via bridge educational programs, such as our LPN-to-ASN Program.

-However, it is worth noting that both registered nurses and licensed practical nurses make up essential parts of a clinical work setting, although they serve different roles in the provision of care to patients.
+However, it is worth noting that both registered nurses and licensed practical nurses are essential parts of a clinical work setting, although they serve different roles in patient care.

 RNs are, on average, better paid than LPNs.
-According to the latest data from the BLS, the median salary of registered nurses exceeds that of licensed practical nurses by approximately $34,000 per year.
+According to the latest data from the BLS, the median salary of registered nurses exceeds that of licensed practical nurses by nearly $35,000 per year.

 Is It Better to Become an LPN or RN?

-The choice between the two roles depends on your current priorities as well as on your long-term expectations.
+The choice between the two roles depends on your current priorities and long-term expectations.
 Both paths give you an entryway into the nursing profession and have their specific benefits.

-LPNs can accrue experience early in their career, as they do not need to dedicate more time to education and certification.
-In comparison, RNs prepare to fulfill roles that require more responsibility and, as a consequence of their more extensive preparation, have better job outlooks and salary expectations.
+LPNs can accrue experience early in their careers, as they do not need to devote additional time to education and certification.
+In comparison, RNs prepare for roles that require greater responsibility and, as a result of their more extensive preparation, have better job outlooks and salary expectations.

-It is important to remember that you can embark on a PN Diploma Program now, go on to work in the nursing field, and advance to an RN position later on via bridge programs, such as the LPN-to-ASN Path.
+It is important to remember that you can begin a PN Diploma Program now, work in the nursing field, and advance to an RN position later via bridge programs, such as the LPN-to-ASN Path.

 However, if you wish to start as an RN and are ready to pursue a longer educational program, you should start with an ADN path or a BSN Program.
 The latter will generally garner the best results and benefits once you start working.
 However, even the BSN accreditation can be earned later in your career via a 12-month RN-to-BSN Track